radiopurity/persephone/tools/README.md

 		Useage: python RadioDBTools.py -u [URL].
 		Optional parameter URL accepts full URL's and automatically uploads all documents in current directory.
+		Optional parameter .Extension tells program to ignore all files without a certain extension, i.e. .json files.(Note: The \".\" is a required character.)
 	-d : Downloads .json files from a couchdb instance of your choice.
 		Useage: python RadioDBTools.py -d [URL].
 		Optional parameter URL accepts full URL's and automatically downloads all